milvus-io/bootcamp/solutions/audio/audio_similarity_search/README.md

 ## Try notebook
 In this [notebook](./audio_similarity_search.ipynb) we will be going over the code required to perform an audio search.
 It uses combination of PANNs and Milvus to perform the searches.

-## How to deploy
-Here is the [quick start](./quick_deploy) for a deployable version of audio search.
-The code for the system is in the `./server` directory.